 Our hope is that seeing someone placed on such a pedestal afflicted by mental illness is a strong enough reminder to all of us that we need to pay closer attention to not just our mental health but that of those around us as well.
-We also hope that this is a turning point and major lesson especially for conservative societies where admitting to mental illness is still considered a taboo.
-We hope that Kate Spade’s death will serve as a reminder than mental illness is real and can happen to anyone.
+We also hope that this is a turning point and major lesson, especially for conservative societies where admitting to mental illness, is still considered a taboo.
+We hope that Kate Spade’s death will serve as a reminder that mental illness is real and can happen to anyone.
 Finally, we must all live with a constant reminder that the best way to look good is to do so from the inside out.

 Our hearts are with the Spade and Brosnahan families.

 If you or someone you know is considering suicide, please contact the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) (USA) or a suicide prevention agency in your locality.

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_